Mrs G Marshall

 Mrs J Ward

-Form Tutor email: You can find a list of tutors and their emails here or please email our main office and mark FAO the relevant person.
+Please email the relevant Tutor directly or contact our main office and mark FAO the relevant person.

 Phone: 01206 576973 to leave a message

 Year Leader email: The Year Leader’s emails are available in the Contact Details page of our website.
-Please click on the Year Leader name in ‘Pastoral Team – Contact Details’ link .
 This information is also in the Year Group Essential Information.
 Alternatively, please email our Office and mark FAO the relevant person.

 Phone: 01206 576973 to leave a message

-- 5. The Designated Safeguarding Lead (DSL) is Mrs K Daniels.
+5. The Designated Safeguarding Lead (DSL) is Mrs K Daniels.
 The role of the DSL is to ensure the safety and wellbeing of all students and young people involved with the school.
-The DSL is supported by ten, trained Deputy DSLs at CCHSG
+The DSL is supported by a group of trained Deputy DSLs at CCHSG

-- 9. The School Chaplain is the Rev H Greenland who runs weekly drop in and appointment sessions for general emotional support
+9. The School Chaplain is the Rev H Greenland who runs weekly appointment sessions for general emotional support.
+Students are welcome to contact her directly via firstname.lastname@example.org

 Form Tutors are the first point of contact, then the Year Leader or Pastoral Assistants if the Year Leader is teaching.

-Year 9 – Mr K Kidby, Year Leader
+Year 9 – Mr S Snow, Year Leader

 Year 10/11 – Mrs K Daniels, Associate to SLT, Year Leader & SENCO